localopsco/.github/profile/README.md

                              |_|
 ```

-LocalOps is a central cloud native deployment platform that enables developers to offer SaaS, BYOC (Bring your own cloud), On-Prem, Self-hosted versions of their services in minutes.
+LocalOps is a central cloud native deployment platform that enables developers to offer SaaS, BYOC (Bring your own cloud), On-Prem, Self-hosted versions of their services in just a few minutes.

 No need to write Dockerfiles, Kubernetes helm charts, Terraform/Pulumi scripts or hire DevOps engineers.